swansontec/outline2c/doc/syntax.markdown

 Outline unions
 --------------

-The "union" keyword gathers items from several outlines into one:
+The `union` keyword gathers items from several outlines into one:

     \ol both = union {outline_a, outline_b}

-This line creates a new outline, called `both`, which contains all the items in `outline_a` and `outline_b`.
+This line creates a new outline, called "both", which contains all the items in "outline_a" and "outline_b".
 Unions also understand the `with` modifier:

     \ol some = union {outline_a, outline_b with foo}

-The resulting union contains all the items from `outline_a` and any items from `outline_b` that thave the tag `foo`.
+The resulting union contains all the items from "outline_a" and any items from "outline_b" that have the tag "foo".

 Macros
 ------

-The "macro" keyword defines a macro:
+The `macro` keyword defines a macro:

     \ol do_stuff = macro(a, b) { \ol for i in a { b } }